Halifax Panthers: 1873–1939: early years

-Post-Second World War
+Post–Second World War

-In 1947 Halifax's Hudson Irving died from a heart attack while playing at Dewsbury.
+In 1947, Halifax's Hudson Irving died from a heart attack while playing at Dewsbury.

 In 1949, Halifax's David Craven died after breaking his neck playing against Workington Town.

-The 1949 Challenge Cup final was sold out for first time as 95,050 spectators saw Bradford Northern beat Halifax.
+The 1949 Challenge Cup final was sold out for the first time as 95,050 spectators saw Bradford Northern beat Halifax.

 In the 1950s, Halifax were Championship runners-up three times, beat Hull F.C. in Yorkshire Cup finals in 1954 and 1955, and were Yorkshire League winners in 1950, 1953, 1954 and 1956.
 Halifax were unbeaten at their home ground of Thrum Hall between December 1952 and November 1956.
 They played in a Wembley final of the 1953–54 Challenge Cup, featuring in the first ever drawn final against Warrington in 1954, losing in the replay at Odsal Stadium, Bradford in front of what was then a world record rugby league crowd officially given as 102,569, although estimates suggest another 20,000 plus entered unofficially.

 After securing a Yorkshire league and cup double in 1955–56, the club was in sight of winning "All Four Cups".
 Wembley was reached after an 11–10 Challenge Cup semi-final victory over Wigan at Odsal and Halifax beat St. Helens 23–8 in the Championship semi-final.
 However, St Helens ran out 13–2 winners in the Challenge Cup and a week later, Halifax lost in the Championship match against Hull at Maine Road, Manchester, a last minute penalty goal securing a 10–9 victory for Hull.

 In 1959, Halifax hosted Wigan before a club record 29,153 people in the third round of the Challenge Cup.

-Halifax won their third Championship in 1964-65 after finishing 7th in the league table and progressing through the new 16-team play-offs.
-They became Champions by beating St Helens 15-7 in the Championship Final held at Station Road, Swinton.
+Halifax won their third Championship in 1964–65 after finishing 7th in the league table and progressing through the new 16-team play-offs.
+They became Champions by beating St Helens 15–7 in the Championship Final held at Station Road, Swinton.
 Terry Fogerty of Halifax was awarded the Harry Sunderland Trophy for man-of-the-match.

-In 1965-66 Halifax again reached the Championship Final through the play-offs, after finishing 10th in the league table.
-Their opponents were again St Helens who this time ran out comfortable winners by 35-12.
+In 1965–66 Halifax again reached the Championship Final through the play-offs, after finishing 10th in the league table.
+Their opponents were again St Helens who this time ran out comfortable winners by 35–12.